jlgaleazzi/robotsandpencils/README.md

 -- Local installation

-Clone this repository to your local environment.\
+Clone this repository to your local environment. `git clone https://github.com/jlgaleazzi/robotsandpencils.git`\

 go to your local repository

-on the terminal type the following command:  npm install
+on the terminal type the following command:  `npm install`

 open database/config.js
 replace <username> and <password> with your username and password for your mongoDB Server

 # Populate the Mongo database
-run node seed_db.js from the database directory
+run `node seed_db.js` from the database directory

 you should see a message stating that the database has been seeded succesfully

 # Build app
-from the root repo directory type npm run build if successfully built you shoud see a message stating that the build folder is ready to be deployed.
+from the root repo directory type: `npm run build` if successfully built you shoud see a message stating that the build folder is ready to be deployed.

 ## Start Server
-from the root repo directory type node server/server.js
+from the root repo directory type: `node server/server.js`

 if succesfully launched you should see the following messages:
 Express Server is listeningg on port 3001